-- If the older population continues to grow, but real terms spend on orthopaedics does not keep pace, can the Health Board ensure that future service models will be sustainable? - 19 Exhibit 12 and Exhibit 13 provide trend and comparative data on the number of available orthopaedic beds.
-The Health Board has the highest level of beds per 1,000 finished consultant episodes.
+- If the older population continues to grow, but real terms spend on orthopaedics does not keep pace, can the Health Board ensure that future service models will be sustainable? - Exhibit 12 and Exhibit 13 provide trend and comparative data on the number of available orthopaedic beds.
+The Health Board has the one of the lowest level of beds per 1,000 finished consultant episodes, noting the transfer of Bridgend services from the Health Board in April 2019.
 Given the potential increase in orthopaedic demand due to a growing elderly population, health boards will need to assess whether they can meet demand within existing bed capacity.
 The extent that efficiencies in bed utilisation can be made and the extent that elective orthopaedic beds can be protected from wider unscheduled care pressures will determine whether current and future demand can be met with the current bed capacity.

-Exhibit 12: trauma and orthopaedic bed availability - Cardiff & Vale University Health Board
+Exhibit 12: Trauma and orthopaedic bed availability - Swansea Bay University Health Board

-Exhibit 13: comparison of trauma and orthopaedic beds per 1,000 finished consultant episodes 2019-20
+Exhibit 13: Comparison of trauma and orthopaedic beds per 1,000 finished consultant episodes 2019-20